lbliii/milodocs/exampleSite/content/reference/layouts/shortcodes/csv.md

 description: learn how to use the CSV shortcode
 ---

-The `{{</*csv*/>}}` shortcode is a simple way to embed CSV files in your documentation from a global `static/csv` directory.
-This is great for large and/or complex tables that you want to keep separate from your markdown files.
+The `{{</*csv*/>}}` shortcode provides a simple way to embed CSV files in your documentation from a global `static/csv` directory.
+This approach works well for large and/or complex tables that you want to keep separate from your markdown files.

-Using this shortcode also enables you to more easily update your CSV files programmatically, without having to update the markdown files that reference them.
+Using this shortcode also enables you to update your CSV files programmatically without needing to update the markdown files that reference them.

 ## How it works

-The `{{</*csv*/>}}` shortcode accepts 3 **positional** args: `filename`, `delimiter`, and `excludedColumns`.
+The `{{</*csv*/>}}` shortcode accepts 3 **positional** arguments: `filename`, `delimiter`, and `excludedColumns`.

-- `filename` is the name of the CSV file you want to embed.
-This file should be located in the `static/csv` directory.
-It does not need to include the `.csv` extension.
+- `filename` specifies the CSV file to embed.
+The file resides in the `static/csv` directory.
+You don't need to include the `.csv` extension.
-- `delimiter` is the character that separates the columns in the CSV file.
-The default is `,`.
+- `delimiter` defines the character that separates columns in the CSV file.
+Default: `,`.
-- `excludedColumns` is a comma-separated list of column numbers that you want to exclude from the table.
-The default is an empty string.
-This field is case-sensitive.
+- `excludedColumns` accepts a comma-separated list of column numbers to exclude from the table.
+This parameter has case-sensitivity and defaults to an empty string.

 ### Examples

-The table in the following examples is pulled from `/static/csv/food.csv`.
+The table in the following examples comes from `/static/csv/food.csv`.

 #### Full table with default delimiter